Recent news:

 History:

 The largest ski jumping facility was developed in 1946 at mount Šachty and in 1947/48 the army supported and helped to manage big soil movements in order to convert and enlarge the ski jump.
-This new projecting of the large hill jump was done by the architects Jarolim and Zita.
+This new projecting of the large hill jump was done by the architects Karel Jarolímek and Josef Zíta.
 The inrun tower was 33 m high and had a inrun length of 80 meters.
 In winter 1951 this jump was officially inaugurated and the distance of the winner was at 66 m.
 In 1953 K54 was constructed with a steel-made inrun tower.
-In the following years the large hill was not only hosting cup tournaments and national championships, in middle 1960’s Vysoké nad Jizerou was even host of the Bohemia Tournament which was very famous at that time.
+Between 1945 and 1965, a total of 9500 hours of work were invested in order to maintain the hill and enlarge it to a K 92.
+In 1965 Zbyněk Hubač jumped 84 meters, Rudolf Doubek even longer with 86.5 meters.
+In the following years the normal hill was not only hosting cup tournaments and national championships, in middle 1960’s Vysoké nad Jizerou was even host of the Bohemia Tournament which was very famous at that time.
+Zita even made a draft for a K 110, but those plans were never realized.

 to top